Boisgontier-Lab/RR_Validation_KAAT/README.md

 - `manikin_and_kaat_demonstration_videos/` : Demonstration videos of the two tasks compared in the study (KINARM approach-avoidance task and manikin task).
 - `paper/` : Latest version of the manuscript.
 - `R/` : R scripts for preprocessing, statistical analysis (linear mixed models, simulation-based power analysis with `simr`), and visualization of the manikin task data from Cheval et al. (2018).
 The main entry point is `main.R`.
+- `supplemental_material/` : Supplemental material of the study.

 ## Source